joelcarlson/joelcarlson.github.io/_posts/2015-7-10-radiomics-package.md

 <img src="http://i.imgur.com/vNQTAsz.png" height="227px" width="496px" />

-For each color we count the number of zones of a given size, here for example, there are two red zones of size 1, a single blue zone of size 3, and a single light blue zone of size 2:
+For each color we count the number of zones of a given size, here for example, among other size zones, there are two red zones of size 1, a single blue zone of size 2, and a single light blue zone of size 3:

 <img src="http://i.imgur.com/UezvMmX.png" height="227px" width="496px" />